DiegoValdez1/reimann-visualizer/README.md

 # Reimann Visualizer
-This will soon™ become a gui tool to help visualize reimann sums and how different parts of the equation affect the overall result.
+This is a GUI tool to visualize reimann sums and how the different parts of their composition can affect the final area in the rectangles.

-Made as a project for Calculus 2 class.
+I truly do not recommend using this for anything serious because of the sheer amount of bugs and bad code in here.
+I'm only finalizing it right now because this is made for a calculus 2 class extra-credit assignment and they aren't a stickler on the bugs.

 ## Building
 You can build this project by installing rustup from https://www.rust-lang.org, and running any of the following: